Copper prices have been trending higher in recent years. What was the highest price for copper and when did the red metal hit that point?

 Eleni Joannides, principal copper analyst with research firm Wood Mackenzie, told INN that the amount of copper Europe will require to meet forecast EV demand will depend on what type of EVs spark consumer interest.

 On the supply side of the copper market, the world’s largest copper mines are facing depletinghigh-grade copper resources, while over the last decade or more new copper discoveries have become few and far between.

-The coronavirus pandemic made the situation worse as mining activities in several top copper-producing countries faced work stoppages and copper companies delayed investments in further exploration and development — a challenging problem considering it can take as many as 10 to 20 years to move a project from discovery to production.
+The pandemic made the situation worse as mining activities in several top copper-producing countries faced work stoppages and copper companies delayed investments in further exploration and development — a challenging problem considering it can take as many as 10 to 20 years to move a project from discovery to production.
 In addition, delayed investments amid the pandemic will also have long-term repercussions for copper supply.

 This means end users may need to turn to the copper scrap market to make up for the supply shortage.
 Sometimes referred to as “the world’s largest copper mine,” recycled copper scrap contributes significantly to supplying and balancing the copper market.

-Taking a look back at historical price action, the copper price has had a wild ride over the past 20 years.
+Taking a look back at historical price action, the copper price has had a wild ride over the past 21 years.

-Sitting at a low of US$0.73 in early June 2001, the copper price followed global economic growth up to a high of US$3.91 in April 2008.
+Sitting at a low of US$0.73 per pound in early June 2001, the copper price followed global economic growth up to a high of US$3.91 in April 2008.
 Of course, the global economic crisis of 2008 soon led to a copper crash that left the metal at US$1.29 by the end of year.

 Copper prices stayed fairly flat over the next four years, moving in a range of US$2.50 to US$3.

 20 year copper price performance.
-Chart via Macrotrends.

-In 2020, the coronavirus pandemic’s impact on mine supply and refined copper pushed prices higher despite the economic slowdown.
+In 2020, the pandemic’s impact on mine supply and refined copper pushed prices higher despite the economic slowdown.
 The copper price climbed from a low of US$2.17 in March to close out the year at US$3.52.

-Expectations for higher copper demand continued in Q2 amid supply concerns out of two of the world’s major copper producers: Chile and Peru.
-In late April, port workers in Chile called for a strike, while in Peru presidential candidate Pedro Castillo proposed nationalizing mining and redrafting the country’s constitution.
+In 2021, signs of economic recovery and supercharged interest in EVs and renewable energy pushed the price of copper to rally higher and higher.
+Copper topped US$4.90 for the first time ever on May 10, 2021, before falling back to close at US$4.76.
+Expectations for higher copper demand came amid supply concerns out of two of the world’s major copper producers: Chile and Peru.
+In late April 2021, port workers in Chile called for a strike, while in Peru presidential candidate Pedro Castillo proposed nationalizing mining and redrafting the country’s constitution.

-Watch the full conversation with King.
+Watch the full conversation with Mazumdar.